Ax-Sch/smk_plink_QC/README.md

 # Data Cleaning Pipeline

 This is a simple data cleaning pipeline built with Snakemake for the binary PLINK file set: `.bed`, `.bim`, and `.fam`.
 The pipeline automates the data cleaning process to ensure reproducibility.
-It assumes that the files are in binary PLINK format with phenotypes already added.
+It assumes that the files are in binary PLINK format with phenotypes such as sex and case/control status already added.

 ## Table of Contents